Coffee or tea spilled on the carpet

 9. Hydrogen Peroxide and soap

-Mix 1 part of hydrogen peroxide with 1 part of liquid soap (make sure it is suitable for use on fabrics).
-Put the mixture in a sprinkler and spray over the stained area.
-Wait for 1-2 minutes and then use a dry, clean cloth or a sponge mop rub gently until the stain is removed.
+Mix 1 part of hydrogen peroxide with 1 part of liquid soap - make sure it is suitable for use on fabrics.
+Put the mixture over the stained area.
+Wait for 1-2 minutes and then use a dry, clean cloth or a sponge to gently rub the stain away until it is removed.

 10. Beer over coffee

-We know that this sounds like the right decision for an evening, but it’s also the right move if you accidentally spilled coffee or tea on your carpet!
-Just pour a small quantity of beer on the stain, leave for 2-3 minutes and then rub it off lightly with a soft cloth or an old toothbrush.
+It may sound unusual but if you accidentally spill coffee or tea on your carpet, pour a small quantity of beer on the stain.
+Leave for 2-3 minutes & rub it off lightly with a soft cloth or an old toothbrush.

 11. Ammonia